|U.S. General Irvin McDowell|

 July 21, 1793 –French admiral, explorer, and politician Antoine Bruni d'Entrecasteaux died of scurvy at the age of 55, off the Hermits.
 He is perhaps best known for his exploration of the Australian coast in 1792, while searching for the La Pérouse expedition.

-July 21, 1861 – The First Battle of Bull Run (also known as First Manassas) began in Prince William County, Va., near the city of Manassas, not far from Washington, D.C.
+July 21, 1861 – The First Battle of Bull Run (also known as First Manassas) began at Manassas Junction, in Prince William County, Va., near the city of Manassas, not far (about 30 miles) from Washington, D.C.
 It was the first major battle of the U.S. Civil War, and the Confederates won the battle.
 The Union Army was led by General Irvin McDowell, and Confederate forces were led by P.T.
 Beauregard.

 July 21, 1861 – Confederate General Thomas J. Jackson earned the nickname "Stonewall" during the First Battle of Bull Run.
 During the battle, Confederate General Barnard Elliott Bee Jr. led his Confederates to reinforce Jackson on Henry Hill and was reported to have characterized Jackson as “standing like a stone wall.”
 Bee died minutes later, but the nickname “Stonewall” stuck as Jackson’s men held their ground.